 Ungraded assignment 4: After you have defined your research question and set specific parameters for your research the next logical step would be to think what methods you can use to answer your question.
 Why is this method suitable to answer your question?
 Which data do you plan on using, and how will you collect them?
-In other words, how will you conduct your research? (no word limit recommended).
+In other words, how will you conduct your research? (no word count).

-Week 6 Session 2 - Monday, October 5: Data analysis and discussion
+Week 6 - Monday, October 5: Data analysis and discussion